 - Looking through family photo albums

-- Holiday card making, gift wrapping or decorating.
-Try some of these handmade DIY Christmas card ideas.
+- Holiday card making, gift-wrapping or decorating.
+Try some of these creative card sketches for your handmade card projects.

 Love, appreciation, family and gratitude will be the resounding themes this season.
 We hope some of these ideas will help you brighten the holidays for the senior in your life.